 How Are Patients Notified of Recalled Exactech Implants?

 Initially, it seemed that Exactech had a solid plan for notifying patients of recalled implants.
-In February 2022, they promised to notify patients, but far too many are still unaware of the recall; they issued letters, but awareness of the recall is mediocre.
+In February 2022, they promised to inform patients, but far too many are still unaware of the recall; they issued letters, but awareness of the recall is mediocre.
 Many are unaware of the risk to their health – and that they should contact their doctor.
-One reason is that if the patient moves after their joint replacement surgery, they’re unlikely to receive the letter.
+One reason is that if the patient moves to a new address after their joint replacement surgery, they’re unlikely to receive the letter.

 Some doctors have followed up with their patients with Exactech knee, hip, and ankle joint replacements for early degradation.
 But without Exactech putting more effort into notifying those affected by the recall, patients continue to be at risk of injuries.